itk-dev/borgerdata/README.md

 This software does not follow a versioning scheme, instead the latest production ready version is the one in the master branch.

+Whenever changes is merged in to the master branch, minimum two things should happen:

+### The changelog should be updated
+All the entries in the [Unreleased] section should be moved to a new entry with the date of the merge as headline.
+See the [changelog](CHANGELOG.md) for examples.

-Whenever changes is merged in to the master branch, a docker image should be build and pushed to the package repository:
+### A docker image should be build and pushed to the package repository:
 ```bash
 docker build -t itkdev/borgerdata .
 docker tag <DOCKER_IMAGE> docker.pkg.github.com/itk-dev/borgerdata/app:latest